-Performance Objectives A peer supporter will Enabling Objectives A peer supporter will be able to 16.1 Help peers to determine their needs and rights, and to make informed choices 16.1(a) Describe steps involved in problem-solving with a peer in regards to helping a peer consider advocacy and service options16.1(b) Identify opportunities to support a peer to practice/develop self-advocacy and describe strategies to 10.0.
-Do outoro of and 16.1(c) Identify potential barriers to access services and suggest strategies to assist the peer in overcoming barriers 16.2(a) Provide information about support and educes a convision in 16.2 Be aware of, and collaborate with, relevant support and advocacy services within their local community or region 16.2(a) Provide information about support and advocacy services in their community or region including details of how to access these supports and services 36 16.2(b) Describe how to initiate a collaborative relationship with community partners 16.3 Be aware of, or able to acquire information about, applicable mental health and human rights laws in their 16.3(a) Describe the applicable mental health act in their province or territory and describe its general purpose16.3(b) Describe the applicable Human Rights laws for their province jurisdiction or territory and describe their general purpose www.psac-canada.com
+Performance Objectives A peer supporter will Enabling Objectives A peer supporter will be able to 16.1 Help peers to determine their needs and rights, and to make informed choices 16.1(a) Describe steps involved in problem-solving with a peer in regards to helping a peer consider advocacy and service options 16.1(b) Identify opportunities to support a peer to practice/develop self-advocacy and describe strategies to 16.1(c) Identify potential barriers to access services and suggest strategies to assist the peer in overcoming barriers 16.2 Be aware of, and collaborate with, relevant support and advocacy services within their local community or region 16.2(a) Provide information about support and advocacy services in their community or region including details of how to access these supports and services 36 16.2(b) Describe how to initiate a collaborative relationship with community partners 16.3 Be aware of, or able to acquire information about, applicable mental health and human rights laws in their jurisdiction 16.3(a) Describe the applicable mental health act in their province or territory and describe its general purpose 16.3(b) Describe the applicable Human Rights laws for their province or territory and describe their general purpose www.psac-canada.com

-36 The peer supporter will know if a support or service requires a referral, or if it can be accessed via self referral (by phone, internet, or face-to-face) and if there are any specific requirement that must be met.
+The peer supporter will know if a support or service requires a referral, or if it can be accessed via self referral (by phone, internet, or face-to-face) and if there are any specific requirement that must be met.
 A peer supporter is expect to maintain an updated list of useful services in their community or region.